 - Dye with fabric dye, stiffen with glue or apply stain and paint

 - Great for Halloween, wedding, and DIY décor projects

-- General uses include dusting, cleaning, polishing, waxing and auto cleaning
+- Great for dusting, cleaning, polishing, waxing and auto cleaning

 - Food-grade for cooking, canning and baking